-It should be noted that when the raw data is saturated, the resulting readout smear correction will be inaccurate.
-The algorithm relies on an accurate accumulation of charge in all rows of each column and if the raw data is clipped for lack of dynamic range to capture that integrated signal, the effect of readout smear cannot be completely and properly removed.
+It should be noted that when the Level 1 data are saturated, the resulting readout smear correction will be inaccurate.
+The algorithm relies on an accurate accumulation of charge in all rows of each column and if the Level 1 data are clipped for lack of dynamic range to capture that integrated signal, the effect of readout smear cannot be completely and properly removed.

 In the presence of missing data, calculation of the readout smear is not possible since all rows are not available.
 A best effort can be made by estimating the missing pixel values using simple interpolation on a per-column basis.
 This is only done in an attempt to provide an estimate of the readout smear.
 The estimated pixel values are not used in any other way.
-If the missing data is bound by valid pixel data, linear interpolation is used.
-If missing data is at the edge of the detector, the nearest pixel value in the row is used.
+If the missing data are bound by valid pixel data, linear interpolation is used.
+If missing data are at the edge of the detector, the nearest pixel value in the row is used.
 These values are used in place of the measured values indicated in the formulas above.
 After the readout smear is removed, the pixel locations of missing data are set to 0 DN and the appropriate value in the quality flag is set to represent missing data.

-This correction algorithm has been implemented in the IDL routine lorri_desmear.
+This correction algorithm has been implemented in the IDL routine lorri desmear.